AerialX/libbricks/README.md

 Building
 --------

-Uh, have GCC installed and run...
+Uh, have GCC and cmake installed and run...

     make